 Describe your situation.
 Get an instant answer.

-Free members get 5 questions a day.
-Full members get unlimited.
+Visitors get three free questions.
+Members get unlimited.
 Ask about JDL, rep trials, coach behaviour, concussion, game day nerves, costs: anything in the library.

 "The coach favours his own kid.
 What can I do?"